gjk0090/react-dashboard/readme.md

 * popup at Widget level
 * singleton widget
 * add a link in demo
+* format lodash functions
+* extract header buttons and else to component

 ###### google chart
 * click event instead of select